Redesigning the CRM Diary & Appointment Experience

 I Conducted A Focus Group With Existing Users

-To pinpoint the challenges faced by the car dealership with its existing diary and appointment feature, I organised interviews and focus group sessions, where I carefully listened to a curated group of user experiences.
-Initially, I delved into understanding their primary interactions within the software, specifically focusing on the diary and appointment functionalities.
-This exploration prompted discussions about their pain points, frustrations, and the identification of bugs and blockers.
+To pinpoint the challenges faced by the car dealership with its existing diary and appointment feature, I organised interviews and focus group sessions, where I listened to a group of user experiences.
+Initially, we delved into understanding their primary interactions, specifically focusing on the diary and appointment functionalities.
+This prompted discussions about their pain points, frustrations and the identification of bugs and blockers.

 “To understand the problem, I needed to understand how our software was currently being used, so I asked.”